arghyaiitb/assignment_9/AWS_PHASE2_GPU_TRAINING.md

 # 3. Verify data and GPUs
 ls -lah /data/ffcv/  # Should show train.ffcv and val.ffcv
-nvidia-smi  # Should show 4x V100 GPUs
+nvidia-smi  # Should show 8x A100 GPUs!

 # 4. Navigate to project
 cd /data/resnet50-imagenet